The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Discussion

 \section{Discussion}

 In the current paper, we obtain two facts about Bub's quantum key distribution protocol.
 The first one is the following.
-If Eve makes the intercept/resend attack on the transmissions between Alice and Bob under the condition of Equation~(\ref{Eve-strategy-symmetric-condition-01}), Eve's best strategy is the measurement with the Breidbart basis.
-For this attack on the single transmission, the probability that Alice and Bob do not notice Eve's illegal acts is equal to $5/6=0.833...$ and the probability that Eve guesses right at the secret bit Alice obtains is given by $(5+3\sqrt{2})/10=0.924...$.
-If Eve launches the intercept/resend attack on $n$ qubits Alice sends, the probability that Eve's malicious acts are not revealed is given by $(5/6)^{n}$.
+If Eve makes the intercept/resend attack on the transmissions between Alice and Bob under the condition of Eq.~(\ref{Eve-strategy-symmetric-condition-01}), Eve's best strategy is performing the measurement with the Breidbart basis on the middle of the quantum channel from Alice to Bob.
+The one-way intercept/resend attack is more favourable to Eve than the two-way one.
+For this attack on the single transmission, the probability $P_{\mbox{ AB}}$ that Alice and Bob do not notice Eve's illegal acts is equal to $5/6\simeq 0.833$ and the probability $P_{\mbox{ E}}$ that Eve guesses right at the secret bit Alice obtains is given by $(5+3\sqrt{2})/10\simeq 0.924$.
+If Eve makes the intercept/resend attack on $n$ qubits Alice sends, the probability that Eve's malicious acts are not revealed is given by $(5/6)^{n}$.
 This probability decreases exponentially as $n$ becomes larger.
 Thus, Bub's protocol is safe from the intercept/resend attack.
-To specify Eve's optimum strategy, we assume that the condition given by Equation~(\ref{Eve-strategy-symmetric-condition-01}) holds.
+To specify Eve's optimum strategy, we assume that the condition given by Eq.~(\ref{Eve-strategy-symmetric-condition-01}) holds.
 We think that this constraint imposed upon Eve's strategy is natural and reasonable, so that the Breidbart basis is best for Eve in general.

 If Eve makes the intercept/resend attack on the BB84 scheme, her best strategy is also the measurement with the Breidbart basis \cite{Bennett1992b}.
-For this attack on the single transmission, the probability that Alice and Bob do not find signs of Eve's illegal acts is equal to $3/4$ and the probability that Eve guesses right at the random secret bit Alice obtains is given by $(1/4)(2+\sqrt{2})=0.853...$.
+For this attack on the single transmission, the probability $P_{\mbox{ AB}}$ that Alice and Bob do not find signs of Eve's illegal acts is equal to $3/4$ and the probability $P_{\mbox{ E}}$ that Eve guesses right at the random secret bit Alice obtains is given by $(1/4)(2+\sqrt{2})\simeq 0.854$.
 Thus, we can conclude that the BB84 scheme is safer than Bub's protocol concerning to the intercept/resend attack.